diekev/Custom-Blender-Editor-Documentation/README.md

 In Blender an editor is made from a Space, which can contain one or more Regions.
 The regions can be the header, footer, UI (colloquially referred to as the side-bar), etc.
+The regions are responsible to display data and properties to the user.

-This document if for documentation purposes only, it will not create a usable editor in Blender.
+This document is for documentation purposes only, it will not create a usable editor in Blender.

 Creating a Space